 • The range of each implant is limited (usually about 75cc in each direction) so you still need a basic idea of what size range you would like.

-In my practice, 80% of the breast implants that I place today are silicone because I feel that these are the most natural appearing (and feeling) implants.
+In my practice, 80% of the breast implants that I place today are silicone breast implants vs saline implants because I feel silicone are the most natural appearing (and feeling) implants.
 I do occasionally use adjustable implants though for the situations that I outlined above.

 In the right circumstance, these implants are a powerful weapon in the field of breast surgery, especially in cases of marked breast asymmetry or congenital deformities.

 Most recently in the news you may have heard about concerns involving an association with breast implants and a form of rare blood cancer.
 The safety of my patient’s is always my first priority and with the recent news headlines I want to provide you with accurate information.